ravichugh/sketch-n-sketch/workspace/src/blog/posts/02-user-study.md

 topics.
 Each lesson discusses several examples, designed to be worked in [Sketch-n-Sketch v0.2][sns] while you are reading.
 We have also sprinkled a set of exercises in each lesson that we hope will offer instructive and fun opportunities to get your hands dirty with the tool.
-Very roughly speaking, we expect each lesson to take approximately one to two hours, but your mileage may vary depend on your background and interests... and how much fun you're having playing around with the tool!
+Very roughly speaking, we expect each lesson to take approximately one to three hours, with the last two (optional) lessons covering somewhat more advanced material.
+But, your mileage may vary depend on your background and interests... and how much pleasure or pain you're experiencing with the tool!

 If you are interested in trying out the current version of Sketch-n-Sketch and sharing your feedback with us, then [head on over][tutorial] &mdash; we'd